 - (1) Your institution was not allowed to publicize a visit that you made to its campus before you signed a National Letter of Intent or its written offer of admission and/or financial aid or before the institution received your financial deposit in response to its offer of admission.
-[Bylaw 13.10.2.4] - You were not allowed to appear on a radio or television program that involved a coach or another member of the staff of the athletics department at your institution prior to your enrollment at the institution.
-[Bylaw 13.10.2.2]

-d.
-Letter-of-Intent Signing.

-• A staff member of your institution was not allowed to be present while you were signing, at an off-campus site, a National Letter of Intent or an acceptance of a financial aid offer from your institution or your conference.
-[Bylaw 13.1.5.8]

-e.
-Sports Camps.

-• You are not eligible if you were a winner of any athletics participation award in high school (includes ninth grade level), preparatory school or junior college and, before collegiate enrollment, the institution, members of its staff or a representative of its athletics interests employed or gave you free or reduced admission to its sports camp or clinic.
-[Bylaw 13.12.1.7]

-f.
-Visits, Transportation and Entertainment.

-(1) You are not eligible under Bylaws 13.5, 13.6 or 13.7 if, before collegiate enrollment, any of the following occurred:
+[Bylaw 13.10.1.4] - (2) You were not allowed to participate in media activities that involved a coach or another member of the staff of the athletics department at your institution prior to your enrollment at the institution.
+[Bylaw 13.10.1.2] - d.
+Letter-of-Intent Signing. - A staff member of your institution was not allowed to be present while you were signing, at an off-campus site, a National Letter of Intent or an acceptance of a financial aid offer from your institution or your conference.
+[Bylaw 13.1.5.9] - e.
+Sports Camps. - You are not eligible if you were a winner of any athletics participation award in high school (includes ninth grade level), preparatory school or junior college and, before collegiate enrollment, the institution, members of its staff or a representative of its athletics interests employed or gave you free or reduced admission to its sports camp or clinic.
+[Bylaw 13.12.1.7] - f.
+Visits, Transportation and Entertainment. - (1) You are not eligible under Bylaws 13.5, 13.6 or 13.7 if, before collegiate enrollment, any of the following occurred: - (a) You accepted more expense-paid visits than permitted by the legislation [Bylaws 13.6.2.2]; - (b) Your expense-paid visit to the campus lasted longer than the permissible length of an official visit [Bylaw 13.6.4]; - (c) Your institution paid for you to visit during your first year in a junior college, and you were not a qualifier [Bylaw 13.6.2.2.4]; or - (d) Your institution entertained you, your parents (or legal guardians) or your spouse outside a 30-mile radius of the campus during your expense-paid visit [Bylaw 13.6.7.1].

-- (a) You accepted expense-paid visits to more than five NCAA institutions or more than one expense-paid visit to one-member institution; - (b) Your one expense-paid visit to the campus lasted longer than 48 hours: - (c) Your institution paid more than the actual round-trip cost by direct route between your home and the campus when you made your one expense-paid visit; - (d) Your institution paid for you to visit during your first year in a junior college, and you were not a qualifier; or - (e) Your institution entertained you, your parents (or legal guardians) or your spouse outside a 30-mile radius of the campus during your expense-paid visit. - (2) In sports other than basketball, you may not have received an expense-paid visit prior to, the first day of classes of your senior year in high school.
-[Bylaw 13.6.2.2.1] - (3) Prior to your expense-paid official visit, you must have: - (a) Presented the institution with a high school (or college) academic transcript. - (b) Registered with the NCAA Eligibility Center.
-[Bylaw 13.6.3] - (4) You are not eligible if, at any time that you were visiting your institution's campus at your own expense, your institution paid for anything more than the following: - (a) Three complimentary admissions for you and those individuals who came with you to an athletics event on campus in which your institution's team practiced or competed.
-[Bylaw 13.7.2.1]

-- (b) Transportation, when accompanied by a staff member, to see off-campus practice and competition sites in the prospect's sport and other institutional facilities located within a 30-mile radius of the campus.
+- You may not have received an expense-paid visit before the first permissible date.
+[Bylaw 13.6.2.1] - (3) You are not eligible if, at any time that you were visiting your institution's campus at your own expense, your institution paid for anything more than the following: - (a) The permissible number of complimentary admissions for you and those individuals who came with you to an athletics event on campus in which your institution's team practiced or competed.
+[Bylaw 13.6.7.2] - (b) Transportation, when accompanied by a staff member, to see off-campus practice and competition sites in the prospect's sport and other institutional facilities located within a 30-mile radius of the campus.
 [Bylaw 13.5.1] - g.
 Precollege or Postgraduate Expense. - You are not eligible if your institution or any representative of its athletics interests offered you money, directly or indirectly, to pay for any part of your educational expenses or other expenses during any period of time before you enrolled at your institution.
 This applies to your postgraduate education, as well.
 [Bylaw 13.15.1]